mahozad/theme-switch/README.md

 <script src="theme-switch.js"></script>
 ```

-Finally, use the element wherever you want:
+Finally, use the element anywhere you want:

 ```html
 <theme-switch></theme-switch>